tobymcclean/edge-inference-intro/openvino/openvino-classifying-images.md

 python openvino/ov-classification.py -m alexnet.xml -i car1.jpeg
 ```

-### Create the OpenVINO^TM^ Inference Engine
+### Create the OpenVINO<sup>TM</sup> Inference Engine

-The following code will load the provided classification model with OpenVINO^TM^.
-The [OpenVINO^TM^ documentation](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models) provides a list of pre-trained models for performing classifications.
+The following code will load the provided classification model with OpenVINO<sup>TM</sup>.
+The [OpenVINO<sup>TM</sup> documentation](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models) provides a list of pre-trained models for performing classifications.

 In this article we will continue to use AlexNet which can classify the 1000 different classes from the [ImageNet dataset](http://image-net.org/).
 The classes include: